Sunday, November 22, 2009

 Unusual vs. Unusual Unusual vs. Michaels

 Here is another post on Unusual vs. Unusual.
-I have found this to be an excellent gadget, logical and easy to remember, you can even safely spring it on partners undiscussed :-) I first played 1M (2N*) with Richard, we may have played it with the responses reversed.
-This is the only "catch" and you must discuss this part with your partner.
+I have found this to be an excellent gadget, logical and easy to remember, you can even safely spring it on partners undiscussed :-) I first played 1M (2N*) with Richard, I don't remember the responses we used, they may have been reversed.
+This is the only "catch" , you must discuss this part with your partner.
 Is 1M (2N*) 3 gf in hearts or spades?
 It does not matter which you chose as long as you chose one!
 Peter & I have chosen to bid ‘up the line’ so clubs is for hearts and diamonds for spades.
 Keep it simple and easy to remember.
 We have also extended this to include unusual over Michael’s and, as I discovered the other day, it applies over 1N (2N)

 UNUSUAL vs. UNUSUAL